nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes.md

 ### Improvements

-#### Make the rendition service "Document File Storage" HA (High Availability)
+#### Make the Rendition Service "Document File Storage" HA

-The rendition service "Document File Storage" is now HA to support high level of charge and prevent service degradation in case of an instance crashes.
+The rendition service "Document File Storage" is now HA (High Availability) to support a high level of charge and prevent service degradation in case of an instance crash.

 See [NEV-425](https://jira.nuxeo.com/browse/NEV-425).

 ### Major Fixes

+#### Infinite Loop When Opening TIFF Files
-#### Infinite loop when opening some TIF files

-Opening some TIFF files can occur infinite loop on the rendition service that may involve slowness in the preview of the files.
+An infinite loop occurred when opening some TIFF files on the rendition service, producing slowness in the preview of the files.

 See [NEV-429](https://jira.nuxeo.com/browse/NEV-429).

+* * *

 ## NEV 10.4.6